Mansfield College, Oxford

-Mansfield College, Oxford is one of the constituent colleges of the University of Oxford in Oxford, England.
+Mansfield College, Oxford is a constituent college of the University of Oxford in Oxford, England.
 The college was founded in Birmingham in 1838 as a college for Nonconformist students.
 It moved to Oxford in 1886 and was renamed Mansfield College after George Mansfield and his sister Elizabeth.
 In 1995 a royal charter was awarded giving the institution full college status.
 The college grounds are located on Mansfield Road, near the centre of Oxford.

-As of February 2018, the college comprises 231 undergraduates, 158 graduates, 34 visiting students, and 67 fellows and academics.
+As of December 2023, the college comprises approximately 245 undergraduates, 145 graduates and 40 visiting students.
+There are around 40 fellows.

-The principal of the college since 2018 is Helen Mountfield, a barrister and legal scholar.
+Helen Mountfield, a barrister and legal scholar, has been the principal of the college since 2018.

 History

 The college was founded in 1838, under the patronage of George Storer Mansfield (1764–1837) and his two sisters Sarah (1767–1853) and Elizabeth (1772–1847), as Spring Hill College, Birmingham, a college for Nonconformist students.
 In the nineteenth century, although students from all religious denominations were legally entitled to attend universities, they were forbidden by statute from taking degrees unless they conformed to the Church of England.

 In 1871, the Universities Tests Act abolished all religious tests for non-theological degrees at Oxford, Cambridge and Durham Universities.
 For the first time the educational and social opportunities offered by Britain's premier institutions were open to some Nonconformists.
 The Prime Minister who enacted these reforms, William Ewart Gladstone, encouraged the creation of a Nonconformist college at Oxford.

 Spring Hill College moved to Oxford in 1886 and was renamed Mansfield College after George Mansfield and his sister Elizabeth.
 The Victorian buildings, designed by Basil Champneys on a site bought from Merton College, were formally opened in October 1889.

 Mansfield was the first Nonconformist college to open in Oxford.
 Initially the college accepted men only, the first woman (Constance Coltman) being admitted to read for an external degree in 1913.

-During World War II, over forty members of staff from the Government Code & Cypher School moved to the college to work on British codes and cyphers.
+During World War II, over forty members of staff from the Government Code and Cypher School moved to the college to work on British codes and cyphers.

 Like many of Oxford's colleges, Mansfield admitted its first mixed-sex cohort in 1979, having previously not accepted women to read for Oxford degrees.

 In 1955 the college was granted the status of permanent private hall within the University of Oxford and in 1995 a royal charter was awarded giving the institution full college status.